This Episode of MwahTV Answers the question: How Much Money Should you invest in your brand?

 - Professional management should be running the day-to-day business.
-At this point you’re there just for the emergencies whilst considering your next step.
+At this point, you’re there just for the emergencies whilst considering your next step.

 - Your brand is recognised, you know that when people talk about it they are sharing the key messages you’ve worked hard to craft in a creative team.

 Working with existing creative suppliers to get the best out of them.
 The beauty of building a great working relationship pays real dividends now.
-They ought to be coming to you with backed up recommendations for helping you to prepare to cash out or go through the re-birth phase of your business.
+They ought to be coming to you with backed-up recommendations for helping you to prepare to cash out or go through the re-birth phase of your business.
 So, if you’re in the maturity phase you can be claiming that amazing payback from the investment you made when growing in your creative team.
-Call upon them more now, use their advice and recommendations to inform you on the right call for the next stage of your business.
+Call upon them more now, and use their advice and recommendations to inform you on the right call for the next stage of your business.

 - Your revenue has declined for three consecutive quarters.